alaynamnguyen/mediglot/README.md

 MediGlot.ai leverages GPT-3.5 to simplify and translate doctor instructions for patients whose first language may not be English to better understand and make informed decisions about their health.

 ## How we built it
 Our project is built with the following languages: Python, Flask, HTML, CSS, and Javascript.
-We also made use of partner resources including Pinecone, Featureform, and OpenAI.
+We also made use of partner resources including Pinecone, Featureform, and OpenAI (Whisper, GPT-3.5).
 Lastly, we used Google text-to-speech software.

 ## Setup